donghankim/SSENSE-Price-Tracker/README.md

 ```
 Used to send HTML5 requests.
 Documentation can be found here [here](https://requests.readthedocs.io/en/master/)

-There are other packages used such as the datetime package, but these packages come pre-installed with python3.
+There are other packages used such as the tkinter package, but these packages come pre-installed with python3.

 ## Run
 To run the program, make sure you are in the directory with both python files and type in this command in your terminal (or cmd if on windows):